LionMarc/ng-simple-state-management/docs/libraries/ngssm-data.md

 ]
 ```

-The function will simply inject the store and dispatch the action **NgssmLoadDataSourceValue**.
+The function will simply inject the store and dispatch the action **NgssmLoadDataSourceValueAction**.

 ## Pipe